 Some websites were found to be a bit dangerous though.
 They might have malware, for instance, even worse they could be a phishing website.

-The world-wide-web is filled with so many dazzling services these days that it’s hard trying to keep up with all of it.
+The internet is filled with so many dazzling services these days that it’s hard trying to keep up with all of it.
 That’s why you should always protect yourself online and avoid doing things that put even more of your personal information out there.

-Joining Panel PayDay does have it’s perks.
+Joining Panel PayDay might be worthwhile to some people.
 You just have to read everything in detail so you know what you’re getting into.
 But for me, I’ll pass.